Is There a Link Between DMD and Heart Disease?

 • Taking early action and sticking to a treatment plan can help extend a person’s life expectancy and improve their quality of life.

-How Does DMD Affect the Muscles?
+How Does Duchenne Muscular Dystrophy Affect Muscles?

 In people with DMD, the dystrophin gene can’t provide the right instructions for making the protein.
 This means that muscle cells in the heart can’t make enough dystrophin.
 As a result, they can’t contract and relax properly, leading to heart disease and other DMD symptoms.

-Heart Disease and DMD
+Heart Disease and Duchenne Muscular Dystrophy

-In DCM, the ventricles begin to stretch out and become thinner, losing their ability to contract.
+In dilated cardiomyopathy, the ventricles begin to stretch out and become thinner, losing their ability to contract.
 As a result, the heart has a harder time pumping blood to the other organs.
 In people with DMD, the heart muscle is stretched and weakened because there isn’t enough dystrophin protein to hold the muscle cells together.

-Symptoms of DCM to look out for include:
+DCM symptoms to look out for include:

 • Fatigue